samdaived/node-MongoDB/README.md

 * post /users/me/token : to logout and remove the token

-# the data should be organized in specific way *Check serve/model for more details
+# The data should be organized in specific way *Check serve/model for more details